portgasray/academic-kickstart/content/home/experience.md

   description = """ Worked with the project leader to implement a face recognition algorithm on DMS(driver monitoring system) device, including data clean, model training and algorithm evaluation

   Responsibilities include:
-  * Face Recognition Algorithm
+  * Impletement Face Recognition Algorithm based on Insightface alogrihtm with C++ and Python.
-  * Model Trainging
+  * Model Trainging with MobileNetv2 on MXNet
-  * Evaluation Algorithm
+  * Evaluation Algorithm 1:1, 1:N on face database: Labeled Faces in the Wild Home(LFW)

   """

 [[experience]]